ReinerJasin/ReinerMovieDB/README.md

-# ReiCinema - A Movie Database App made with Flutter
+# ReiCinema - A Movie Database App made with AndroidStudio
 Looking for a movie?
 ReiCinema got you covered.
 This application obtain movie database and ratings from TheMovie Database (TMDB).
 Check the rating of your favorite movie!

 ---